halng/hi-there/posts/aws/aws-fundamentals-getting-started-part-2.md

 - CIDR (Classless Inter-Domain Routing) is a method for allocating IP addresses and routing that replaces the old classful addressing system (Class A, B, C).
 It allows more efficient use of IP addresses by enabling variable-length subnet masking (VLSM), reducing wastage, and improving routing efficiency.

-- For example, the CIDR notation `192.168.1.0/24`
+- For example, the CIDR notation `192.168.1.0/24`.
 It begins with a starting IP address and it seperated by  `/` followed by the number.
 The number at the end specifies how many of the bits of the IP address are fixed.
-In this case, the first 24 bits are fixed, and the remaining 8 bits are variable:
+In this case, the first 24 bits are fixed, and the remaining 8 bits are variable the fixed part is 192.168.1 and the variable part is 0.

-      - The fixed part: `192.168.1`
-      - The variable part: `0`
 32 total bits subtracted by 24 fixed bits leaves 8 flexible bits.
 Each of these flexible bits can be either 0 or 1, because they are binary.
 That means that you have two choices for each of the 8 bits, providing 256 IP addresses in that IP range.

 - The higher the number after the /, the smaller the number of IP addresses in your network.
 For example, a range of 192.168.1.0/24 is smaller than 192.168.1.0/16.